jcawley5/architecture-center/docs/ref-arch/RA0013/2-insight-apps-by-sap/readme.md

 ## Features of Insight Apps

-1. **Pre-Configured Dashboards**:
+**1. Pre-Configured Dashboards**:
 - Delivered as SAP Analytics Cloud stories.
 - Based on SAP Datasphere models and views.

-2. **Live Data Connection**:
+**2. Live Data Connection**:
 - Real-time data access from SAP Datasphere to SAP Analytics Cloud.

-3. **Scalable Deployment**:
+**3. Scalable Deployment**:
 - Installation automates creation of required objects and roles.

-4. **Customizable**:
+**4. Customizable**:
 - Components such as stories and models can be copied and enhanced for specific use cases.

+## How to Leverage SAP Insight Apps

+**1. Selection and Deployment**

+- Identify relevant Insight Apps from the BDC marketplace
+- Review capabilities and alignment with business objectives
+- Deploy with minimal configuration required
+- Customize to reflect your organization's specific metrics and processes

+**2. User Adoption and Enablement**

+- Access embedded best practices and analytical methodologies
+- Follow recommended analysis paths for common business questions
+- Use natural language interfaces (SAC JustAsk)

+**3. Extending and Customizing**

+- Add organization-specific metrics and calculations
+- Create personalized views and dashboards
+- Connect to additional data sources as needed
+- Apply company-specific business rules and thresholds

+**4. Business Value Realization**

+- Track built-in adoption metrics and usage patterns
+- Measure business impact through included KPI frameworks
+- Identify opportunities for process improvement
+- Share insights across departments using collaboration features
+- Continuously optimize based on evolving business needs

 ## Conclusion